 All our gray water is contained in an open septic field which we built on construction of the hotel and is covered with water lilies and inhabited by snails and frogs.

-We have also installed passive solar for hot water to reduce fuel consumption yet further.
+We also intend to build our solar for hot water capacity to reduce electicity consumption yet further.

 Flora & Fauna

 The Mountain Retreat family originates from the surrounding villages, bringingWhen we built the Mountain Retreat the land used was previously fallow rice terraces.
 We planted over 300 plants and trees including native bougainvillea, orange osmanthus trees, bananas, bamboo, birds of paradise, fig trees, pipa trees, pineapple palms and evergreens!

 The introduction of the flora has encouraged local wildlife back into the area including fogs, snakes, (non poisonous!) bats, many different insects and birds.
 Around the hotel we have also put up bird houses which are inhabited each year.

 All of our staff is from neighbouring villages except from our staff development coach and marketing consultant.
 We encourage our staff to interact with our guests and explain to them about the local culture and traditions.

 We pay into a government social retirement fund which many private businesses here do not provide and we also have a health care fund to cover any medical expenses not covered by staff health insurance.
 Staff have comfortable dormitories on site and many eat 3 meals a day here.
 We offer two weeks annual leave after the first year with one additional day for every year that the staff serve.